DevHankering/asp.net_core_web_api_reference_project/README.md

 - ModelState is an Object, we return this as a return object, and also this object holds the error message that you provided in Dto.
   ### Using Custom Action Filter For Validation
   - Instead of writting `ModelState.IsValid` again and again, we have a slightly advanced technique which is using Custom Action Filter for validating.
-  - First of All, create a new folder --> Custom Action Filter and inside this create an class Named ValidateModelAttribute.
+  - First of All, create a new folder --> CustomActionFilter and inside this create an class Named ValidateModelAttribute.
   - Now inherit the class with ActionFilterAttribute.
   - Now inside the class body, write override OnActionExecuting and select the structure for it.
   - Now delete everything that is written inside this structures' body and start writting `if(context.ModelState.IsValid == false){context.Result = new BadRequestResult();}`